White Light/White Heat: Side two

 "I Heard Her Call My Name" is a love song for a dead girl.
 Reed's guitar playing was inspired by Jimi Hendrix, and the song has been described as free jazz with "banshee-like guitar breaks" by Unterberger.
 It has elements of garage-rock, while the guitar solo was influenced by jazz saxophonist Ornette Coleman.
-Reed biographer Howard Sounes summarized the track as "[Tucker] maintaining a frantic beat as [Reed] delivered a speed rap ending with a mind-splitting guitar solo".

-Reed said in a Rolling Stone interview that "Sister Ray" was included at the suggestion of Warhol, who asked that he "gotta make sure that you do the 'sucking on my ding-dong' song".
+Reed biographer Howard Sounes summarized the track as "[Tucker] maintaining a frantic beat as [Reed] delivered a speed rap ending with a mind-splitting guitar solo"."Sister Ray"Reed said in a Rolling Stone interview that "Sister Ray" was included at the suggestion of Warhol, who asked that he "gotta make sure that you do the 'sucking on my ding-dong' song".
 The track was written on a train home from a poor performance in Connecticut.
 Reed explained the song as "a bunch of drag queens taking some sailors home with them, shooting up on smack and having this orgy when the police appear".
-The title named is after a drag queen.
+The title is named after a drag queen.
 The song also has free jazz influences from Reed's interest in Coleman and Cecil Taylor; it is mostly improvisation.
 Wilson produced Taylor's album Jazz Advance earlier in 1956.
 The song tells this story through a cast of characters, which Soumes noted is reminiscent of Reed's general songwriting style: it is "a semi-abstract story with use of repetition and drug slang, also playing with the sounds of words, stuttering and jamming words together".
 Soumes also noted that it contains similar themes to Reed's favorite and most influential books, Hubert Selby Jr.'s Last Exit to Brooklyn (1964) and John Rechy's City of Night (1963).
 The instrumental jam was spontaneous, as Reed desired, and it also has no bass guitar.
 The guitars in the track created a "dense musical backdrop" to its lyrics before a distorted electric organ, played by Cale, joined in.
 Tucker would state that it was more than just noise, as everyone playing still followed Tucker's beat.
-The third verse contains explicit sexual references, which was rare for Reed, particularly in the line "She's just suckin' on my ding dong/I'm searchin' for my mainline".
+The third verse contains explicit references, particularly in the line(s) "She's just suckin' on my ding dong/I'm searchin' for my mainline".
+Reed called the song "Sister Ray" in a nod to Ray Davies of the British band the Kinks.